awsdocs/amazon-sqs-developer-guide/doc_source/getting-started.md

 **Note**
 You can use the Spring Framework to initialize these objects\.
-For additional information, see `SpringExampleConfiguration.xml`, `SpringExample.java`, and the other helper classes in `ExampleConfiguration.java` and `ExampleCommon.java` in the [Working Java Example for Using JMS with Amazon SQS Standard Queues](sqs-jms-code-examples.md) section\.
+For additional information, see `SpringExampleConfiguration.xml`, `SpringExample.java`, and the other helper classes in `ExampleConfiguration.java` and `ExampleCommon.java` in the [Working Java example for using JMS with Amazon SQS Standard queues](sqs-jms-code-examples.md) section\.

 For complete examples of sending and receiving objects, see [TextMessageSender\.java](sqs-jms-code-examples.md#example-sender) and [SyncMessageReceiver\.java](sqs-jms-code-examples.md#example-synchronous-message-receiver)\.

-## Receiving Messages Asynchronously<a name="receive-messages-asynchronously"></a>
+## Receiving messages asynchronously<a name="receive-messages-asynchronously"></a>

-In the example in [Getting Started with the Amazon SQS Java Messaging Library](#getting-started), a message is sent to `MyQueue` and received synchronously\.
+In the example in [Getting started with the Amazon SQS Java Messaging Library](#getting-started), a message is sent to `MyQueue` and received synchronously\.

 The following example shows how to receive the messages asynchronously through a listener\.